 Filing for bankruptcy is a great way to get out from under burdensome debt, and most people feel a tremendous sense of relief when their bankruptcy case is over.
 But understanding the process and filling out the bankruptcy forms can be daunting.

-If you hire a bankruptcy attorney, usually he or she will provide legal advice and handle your case from start to finish.
-Below, we discuss some of the most common types of services you can expect from your bankruptcy lawyer.
-(Learn more about what to look for in a bankruptcy attorney.)
+That’s where a bankruptcy lawyer comes in.
+Not only will you receive legal advice, but a bankruptcy attorney will handle the paperwork from start to finish.
+Below are some of the most common types of services you can expect from your bankruptcy lawyer.

 In general, the difficulty of your bankruptcy will depend on: